Tinycsocket

 #include "tinycsocket.h"

-I want to use CMake and submodules
+I want to use CMake

-target_link_libraries(your_target PRIVATE tinycsocket)
+target_link_libraries(my-cmake-project PRIVATE tinycsocket)

 Tested platforms in CI